We’re looking for new Board Members

 THE ROLE:

-The Social Engagement Director will grow our social reach by developing creative content and messaging for our various social media channels.
-This role is responsible for planning and scheduling all the content that comes through our channels and collaborates with other board members to promote events.
-You will develop a communications strategy that will keep membership engaged, share content on a consistent schedule, and engage with members through our social media.
-The Social Engagement Director will work with the Communications Director and Email Marketing Director to execute communication strategies and keep membership engaged by developing exciting content for our monthly email newsletter.
-We are looking for someone who will commit to deadlines, work with the rest of the board to promote events, and is excited to use their knowledge to advance our current communications strategy.
+As the Email Marketing Director, you will grow our email reach by developing an email campaign strategy.
+The Email Marketing Director will work with the Communications Director and Social Engagement Director to execute communication strategies and keep membership engaged by developing exciting content for our monthly email newsletter.
+You will develop various email templates to use for different needs, such as a Newsletter, Letter from the President, and generic event emails.
+We are looking for someone who will commit to deadlines, work with the rest of the board to promote events, and is excited to use their knowledge to advance our current email marketing.

 WHAT YOU WILL ACCOMPLISH:

-• Collaborate with the Communications Director and Email Marketing Director to ensure that all digital communication is aligned with our branding
+• Collaborate with the Communications Director and Social Engagement Director to ensure that all digital communication is aligned with our branding

-• Attain knowledge of our email marketing processes and assist with email as necessary
+• Attain knowledge of our social media channels and processes and assist with social media as necessary

 WHO YOU ARE: